 We agree – craft beer and cheese are so good together that it is actually hard to find a bad way to pair them.
 Unless of course you go with a flavorless mass produced, corn syrup loaded lager and an equally blunt processed cheese.
 Ugh!
 Don’t do it!

-When it comes to melting cheese in a pot of simmering beer, we frequently use cow’s milk Gouda or Gruyere.
+When it comes to melting cheese in beer, we frequently use cow’s milk Gouda or Gruyere.
 For this beer cheese dip we didn’t deviate from our go to cheese.

 Chris chose Kannah Creek Brewing Co.
 Vertical Drop Robust Red Ale for the beer component.
 It has very pronounced dark toast flavor and malt sweetness and is very well balanced, without excessive bitterness (ABV 6.2%, IBU 40).
 Perfect to blend with our Gouda.